SarahADominguez/STA380-DSSM/README.md

 right-hand side showing up based on what is in the left-hand side.
 However, we may run into an issue.
 If something is very common like milk, there is a chance that most products will have a high confidence when milk is on the right side!
-This doesn't necessarily indicate a strong association!
+This doesn’t necessarily indicate a strong association!

 Therefore, when looking for rules it is better to just look at the lift